You are currently viewing English Phrases Starting with ‘I’

 Origin:

-This idiom dates back to the 19th century, with "fits" referring to sudden bursts or uncontrollable actions.
+This phrase dates back to the 19th century, with "fits" referring to sudden bursts or uncontrollable actions.
 It is often used to describe extreme reactions like laughter that can't be easily controlled.

 Meaning: